12-Gage/Webscraper/README.md

 ## How to run our Anvil App:

 1. Download this repo.
-2. Download `pip install anvil-uplink` which is our Anvil dependency.
+2. Run `pip install anvil-uplink` from your terminal, this is an Anvil dependency.
 3. Run `anvil-app-server` in your command line.
 4. Open your web browser and go to the address provided in the terminal